Questions often asked about Terry Kath

 Did he have any family?

 His survivors included his wife, Camille, and a daughter, Michelle.
 Camille later married actor Kiefer Sutherland.
 Michelle recently was married and is working on a web page dedicated to her father.
 The Chicago Records CD "Chicago Presents the Innovative Guitar of Terry Kath" was dedicated to her.
-Kath's father, Ray, passed away about two years ago.
+Kath's father, Ray, passed away several years ago.
 His mother, Evelyn, is buried alongside Kath in Forest Lawn Cemetery in Glendale, Calif.

 Camille (Ortiz) Kath was a former Caribou Kitchenette (background singer at Caribou Ranch, where many of Chicago's records were recorded.)
 She was in a movie with Sutherland called "The Killing Time," which was released in the late 1980s.
 She received good reviews.
 (Thanks to Melanie Sanchez for the information on Camille Kath).